nobooli/POLton/docs/src/trivia-streams.md

 ・Konlulu (see my dictionary entry for more information)

-Note: Konlulu is always used as a noun or verb. (although it's possible to use it to describe things like adjectives or adverbs, but there are no cases of that usage so far)
+Note: Konlulu is always used as a noun or verb. (although it's possible to use it to describe things, as an adjective or adverb, but there are no cases of that usage so far)

 The word "Konlulu"/「こんるる～」 is used in a multiple ways including, but not limited to: first time meeting an enemy, striking first, attacking the opponent by surprise

 ・Special usage of the word Konlulu

 One special usage of the word "Konlulu" is when it's used to describe the "flow" of souls, like when transferring souls

 (note:)
 魂流流/魂流々 from 魂/soul and 流/flow or current
 Do note that while 流流/流々 means "style" or "workmanship", this isn't the case for Konlulu and is read as "flow flow" instead.

-・Replacing words the small tsu っ with a big tsu つ on purpose. (my entry)
+・Replacing words with the small tsu っ in it with a big tsu つ on purpose. (my entry)

 Example: "modotsute"もどつて from the word "modotte"/戻って